postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 At PostgresML, we are very concerned with scale.
 Our engineering background took us through scaling OLTP and OLAP Postgres to 100 TB+, so we're certain that Postgres scales, but could we scale machine learning alongside it?

-In this post, we'll discuss all the challenges facing scaling machine learning inference with PostgresML, and how we solved them to achieve an impressive **1 million XGBoost predictions per second** on commodity hardware.
+In this post, we'll discuss some challenges facing machine learning inference with PostgresML, and how we solved them to achieve an impressive **1 million XGBoost predictions per second** on commodity hardware.

+If you missed our previous post and are wondering why someone would combine machine learning and Postgres, take a look at our PostgresML vs. Python [benchmark](/blog/postgresml-is-8x-faster-than-python-http-microservices).

 ## An Image Worth Four Thousand Words